16 Best UX Research Tools in 2026: Which One is Right For You?

 UX research and user testing to collect large-scale qualitative and quantitative data.

-UserZoom offers a complete range of UX research and usability testing options:
+UserZoom is now part of UserTesting and offers a complete range of UX research and usability testing options:

 • Card sorting, click testing, surveys, and tree testing